ZewAB/DDA/README.md

-# DDLASSO
+# DDA

-Double-debiased LASSO (DDLASSO) for high-dimensional estimation of the average treatment effect on the treated (ATT).
+Debiased and data-adaptive estimation of the average treatment effect on the treated (ATT) in high dimensions

 ---

-This repository provides code to estimate the ATT using DDLASSO.
+This repository provides code to estimate the ATT using DDA.
 It includes three separate scripts:

-- DDLASSO for the first simulation setting
+- DDA for the first simulation setting
-- DDLASSO for the second simulation setting
+- DDA for the second simulation setting
-- DDLASSO for the IHDP dataset
+- DDA for the IHDP dataset

 **IHDP dataset source:** [CEVAE GitHub Repository](https://github.com/AMLab-Amsterdam/CEVAE/tree/master/datasets/IHDP)